 Click the Eraser tool (the 11th icon from the top in the tool bar—it looks like a box), select the size you want, and “draw” it over anything you want to get rid of.
-Or do it the easy way and flip your Wacom stylus upside down.
-It will automatically become an eraser!
+Or, do it the easy way and flip your Wacom stylus upside down (if it has built-in eraser functionality) — it will automatically become an eraser!

 Congrats!
 You’ve just completed your first sketch in Photoshop.